proper-testing/proper-testing.github.io/README.md

 *   Add a title to each navbar link (the corresponding summary for normal links, or simply "Back to main page" for home links).
 *   Test for broken links, set up automatic check.
-*   Setup code highlighting with pygments, also other extesions.
+*   Setup code highlighting with pygments, also other extensions.
 *   Restore the copying of README.md from proper.
 *   Work on the stylesheet (bigger text on navbars?).
 *   make header.png non-transparent?